 An immunization record is required for many students attending St. Cloud State University.
 Information and the form are available at Student Health Services.

 Expiration date of insurance – August 14th each year.

 Renewal of health insurance – payment of health insurance charges must occur prior to July 15th each year.
 A hold preventing registration will be on the student's account until the entire amount is paid.
 Health Insurance payments can be made to the Cashier’s office.

 To guide you further, please review the Health Services Tutorial for international student health insurance.

-All J-1 scholars will be charged health insurance at a rate of $99.75/month for the duration of their program at St. Cloud State.
-Please arrange with your department as to who will pay this amount upon your arrival.
+All J-1 scholars will be charged health insurance for the duration of their program at St. Cloud State.

 If you do not wish for St. Cloud State health insurance coverage for your spouse or child, please complete the Health Insurance Release Form for Dependents.
 We strongly encourage that your spouse/child maintains adequate health insurance while in the U.S. (if not through St. Cloud State) for the reasons mentioned above.

 International students and their dependents are eligible to keep insurance coverage while on Optional Practical Training (OPT) and Academic Training if registered for at least one credit.